aasrinivasan/MRKF/README.md

 For more details on the MRCKF paper, please refer to the original manuscript hosted at: [ LINK ]

-For details on running MRCKF, please view the MRKFVignette.R file.
+For details on running MRCKF, please view the MRCKFVignette.R file.

 ## Package Installation